-The strategic risk register is reviewed by Cabinet and management bi-annually.
+The strategic risk register is reviewed by SLT and Cabinet bi-annually.
 The risks identified have been allocated lead officers that manage each risk.
 Risk Management also forms a key element of the Directorate Actions Plans and risk management is an integral part of the Authority's performance management arrangements.